azedeveloper/Classic-Games-Project/README.md

 ## List of Games to Remake 📝

+The checked boxes indicates that the game is done!

 - [x] Pong 🏓
 - [ ] Minesweeper 💣
 - [ ] Snake 🐍